IBM/gdpr-fingerprint-pii/README.md

 DOJ_regex: (0[1-9]|[12][0-9]|3[01])[- /.](Jan|Feb|Mar|Apr|May|Jun|Jul|Aug|Sep|Oct|Nov|Dec)[- /.]\\d\\d
 ```

-If you want to change configuration, then follow the below syntax
+If you want to change configuration, then follow the below template

 ```
 Categories: <new set of categories which are comma separated>. e.g. Categories: MyCategory1,MyCategory2,MyCategory3